maxp2/MOPLib/documentation.md

 All CAD tools require copying the repository to an accessible location.
 It is recommended to choose a central location with no spaces in the path name.

-For example when admin/root priviliedges are available:
+For example when admin/root priviledges are available:

 - "C:\lib\MOPLib"
 - "/opt/MOPLib"